yihan2588/Source_Ana/README.md

 ## Data Processing Pipeline

 1. **Data Loading and Organization**
-   - Processes EEG data from a directory structure with treatment groups, subjects, and protocols
+   - Processes EEG data from a directory structure with subjects, nights, and protocols
-   - Supports both new EEG data structure (with Active/SHAM groups) and old SourceRecon structure
+   - Uses a Subject_Condition JSON file to map subjects to treatment groups (Active/SHAM)
+   - Allows selection of specific subjects and nights to process
    - Organizes data by protocol and stage (pre, early, late, post)

 2. **Slow Wave Analysis**